notofonts/noto-docs/src/descriptions/NotoSansOldItalic.md

-Noto Sans Old Italic is a unmodulated (“sans serif”) design for texts in the historical Old Italic script.
+Noto Sans Old Italic is a unmodulated (“sans serif”) design for texts in the historical European _Old Italic_ script.
 It contains 65 glyphs, and supports 43 characters.